moleculerjs/site/source/docs/metrics.md

     action: {
         name: 'users.get'
     }
-    // Node ID of caller
+    // Node ID
     nodeID: "node-1",

-    // Target nodeID if it's a remote call
+    // Caller nodeID if it's requested from a remote node
-    //targetNodeID: "node-2",
+    callerNodeID: "node-2",
     // Parent context ID if it is a sub-call
-    //parent: null
+    parentID: '123456'
 }
 ```